San Antonio Aggravated Assault Lawyers

 In the state of Texas, assault charges are treated extremely seriously.
 Even the most minor assault charge, simple assault, can invoke harsh consequences.
 Being accused of committing aggravated assault, which tends to involve larger acts of violence, puts you in an even more precarious position.
 If the victim is alleging serious injuries, or felt “threatened,” you could be liable for expensive fines and a lengthy prison sentence, if convicted.

 When you have been accused, quickly get in touch with our aggravated assault attorneys in San Antonio.
 The Law Office of Derek S. Ritchie, PLLC understands how the prosecution works and can employ powerful strategies to defend you against unfair accusations.
-We make sure your side of the story is heard in court.
+Our criminal defense lawyers make sure your side of the story is heard in court.

 What Is Aggravated Assault in the State of Texas?